Summary and Schedule

 You need to download some files to follow this lesson:

-For more information about the dataset and to download it from Figshare, check out the Social Sciences workshop data page.
+For more information about the dataset and to download it from the original source on Figshare, check out the Social Sciences workshop data page.

 Software

 To work through this tutorial you will need access to a spreadsheet program.
-For this you have many options: Microsoft Excel, LibreOffice, Apple Numbers, Gnumeric, Onlyoffice, WPS office, among others.
+For this you have many options: Microsoft Excel, LibreOffice Calc, Apple Numbers, Google Sheets, Gnumeric, Onlyoffice, WPS office, among others.
 Commands may differ a bit between programs, but the general ideas for thinking about spreadsheets are the same.

-For this lesson, we encourage you to use LibreOffice or Microsoft Excel, as the tasks we will be doing have been tested in these programs.
+For this lesson, we encourage you to use LibreOffice Calc or Microsoft Excel, as the step-by-step instructions are provided for those programs.
 If you don’t have Microsoft Excel, you can use LibreOffice.
 It’s a free, open source spreadsheet program.
 Here are the instructions to install it: